Small boat at Little Ambergris Cay in the Turks and Caicos

 Half Moon Bay

 Half Moon Bay is a beach and shallow lagoon that borders an extensive sandbar, which connects the islands of Little Water Cay and Water Cay.
-Over the last couple of decades the casuarina trees (an invasive plant now largely removed), sea oats, and dune vegetation have grown quite a bit, so it’s not quite so apparent today that a channel between the islands once existed at the site as it was in the past.
+Over the last few decades, the casuarina trees (an invasive plant now largely removed), sea oats, and dune vegetation have grown quite a bit, so it’s not quite so apparent today as it was in the past that a channel once existed where Half Moon Bay lies between the islands.

-The north side beach is wide, with soft white sand and turquoise water.
+The north-side beach is wide with soft white sand and turquoise water.
 This area is popular with charter and tour boats, yet there’s always space to be found.
-The southern side of Half Moon Bay is the sandy lagoon, which has very shallow and warm water.
+The southern side of Half Moon Bay is a sandy lagoon with very shallow and warm water.

-The area is great for seeing wildlife too.
-Our endangered Turks and Caicos Islands rock iguana can be seen in the dunes, baby lemon sharks are often found in the shallows in the lagoon, and bird life abounds.
+Half Moon Bay is a great place for watching wildlife too.
+The endangered Turks and Caicos Islands rock iguana can be seen in the dunes, baby lemon sharks are often spotted in the shallows in the lagoon, and birdlife abounds.

 Kayaks at Chalk Sound in the Turks and Caicos